CS-710-Spring-2023/CS710-CourseInfo/README.md

 ## Setting up git and RStudio

-To initialize git, please download the RStudio-Github.Rmd in the Instructions folder.
+To initialize git, please download the RStudio-Github.Rmd in the [Instructions folder](https://github.com/CS-710-Spring-2023/CS710-CourseInfo/tree/main/Instructions).
+This folder also includes PDF notes on a lecture about version control that might be useful getting started.